-You check the duties board to see that you’re assigned to The Mines today.
-Cleaning the bathroom building is far from your favorite duty, but it’s not that big of a deal because you’ll rotate to something new tomorrow.
+You check the duties board to see what duty you’re assigned to today.
+Cleaning the Dorm building is far from your favorite duty, but it’s not that big of a deal because you’ll rotate to something new tomorrow.

 Plus, it’s The Mowglis Way to bring your all into everything you do.
-So you do your best in wiping down the sinks and scrubbing the toilets, knowing you’re playing an important part in keeping camp clean for everyone.
+So you do your best, knowing you’re playing an important part in keeping camp clean for everyone.

 When you’ve done your best, you stand up straight and say “I have done my duty to the best of my abilities!” and the supervising counselor checks your work.
 He approves and you head to your first industry of the day.

 Unlike Sign-Up periods which can be different every day, each Industry activity lasts for two weeks.
 The goal of Industries is to help campers develop and see a noticeable progression in their skills.
 To learn more about our Industries, click here.

 Your first Industry period is Archery.
 Yesterday, you learned all about the different parts of the bow and arrow and today, the instructor teaches you how to safely load it.
 At the end of the period, you practice loading the arrow yourself and the instructor tells you that tomorrow, you’ll start shooting at the target.
 You can’t wait!